BIS Representative Office for Asia and the Pacific

 Over the period 2014-15, research in the Asian Office will focus on two overarching themes, one related to financial stability and another related to monetary stability.

 - The financial stability topic is "Cross-border financial linkages in Asia and the Pacific".
-The work will be presented at a high-level conference in October 2014 in Wellington, New Zealand.
+The work was presented at a conference in Wellington, New Zealand, in October 2014.

 - The monetary stability topic is "Expanding the boundaries of monetary policy".
-The work will be presented at a high-level conference in late 2015 in the Asia Pacific.
+The work was presented at a conference in Jakarta, Indonesia, in August 2015.

 Banking services and risk control